rogerinnova/Delphi-Firemonkey-Dunit/README.md

 # Delphi-Firemonkey-Dunit
-Porting DUnit to Muliple platforms required a FireMonkey GUI which in turn needed some FMX Component development.
+Porting DUnit to multiple platforms required a FireMonkey GUI which in turn needed some FMX Component development.

 This repository provides the basic code and sample projects used.
 To compile a mobile DUnit testing environment see https://github.com/rogerinnova/Delphi-Firemonkey-Dunit/tree/master/Dunitfmx